 Pilliod v.
 Monsanto was the next case to go to trial on similar allegations and began on March 28 in an Oakland state court.
 Both Alberta and Alva Pilliod used Roundup for nearly 35 years on their four properties to kill weeds.
 They stopped using it in 2017 after Alva saw a commercial that said Roundup could cause cancer.

-At the time they stopped using Roundup, both Pilliod’s had already developed aggressive diffuse large B-cell lymphoma (non-Hodgkin’s lymphoma) within four years of one another.
-They have both undergone multiple bouts of chemotheraphy to treat NHL, which only makes up 4% of cancers worldwide.
+At the time they stopped using Roundup, both Pilliods had already developed aggressive diffuse large B-cell lymphoma (non-Hodgkin’s lymphoma) within four years of one another.
+They have both undergone multiple bouts of chemotherapy to treat NHL, which only makes up 4% of cancers worldwide.

 Both federal and state bellwether Roundup lawsuits have drawn considerable attention to the serious health risks associated with pesticides in the United States.
 Paraquat, another popular weedkiller and an alternative to Roundup, has been linked to causing Parkinson’s disease.
 Farmers and agricultural workers who were exposed to the herbicide and since developed Parkinson’s disease filed a lawsuit in St. Clair County, Ill. in 2017.

-If you or a loved one has been exposed to Roundup and subsequently been diagnosed with lymphoma or other cancer, you may be entitled to compensation for your injuries.
-Our lawyers are accepting new Roundup lawsuits throughout the country.
+If you or a loved one has been exposed to Roundup and subsequently been diagnosed with lymphoma or other cancer, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new Roundup lawsuits across the country and you may be entitled to financial compensation.